three-ball/self-learning/backend-101/06_Kafka.md

   - **Database**: Store the error event in a database, such as MySQL, PostgreSQL, etc. This allows for better observability and tracking of errors but we need to handle the database logic and handle archiving the error events.
   - **Store in another topic**: Store the error event in a separate topic, such as `error-events`.
 This allows for better observability and tracking of errors, and we can use a separate consumer to process the error events.
 This is the recommended way to handle errors in Kafka.
 But we will another problem: What if the error event fail again?
     - **Multi-level retry**: We can use a multi-level retry mechanism to handle errors in Kafka.
 The idea is to have multiple topics for different levels of retries, such as `error-events`, `error-events-retry-1`, `error-events-retry-2`, etc. Each topic will have its own consumer that will process the error events and retry them.
 The final topic that we can't retry will be `Dead Letter Queue (DLQ)`, where we store the error events that cannot be retried anymore.
+    - **Cons**:
+      - Complexity: Multi-level retry adds complexity to the system, as we need to manage multiple topics and consumers.
+      - Monitoring: We need to monitor the error events and retry them manually if needed.
+      - Backpressure: If the error events are not processed quickly, it may lead to backpressure on the system.
 - Retry logic must be backoff to avoid overwhelming the system with retries.
 We can use exponential backoff or a fixed delay between retries.

 > "No mechanism brought more distributed systems down than retry logic."